sunchao0108/AudioDecoder/README.md

 # AudioDecoder
-decode picturefor audio file with glide
+decode picture from audio file with glide